Dankoy/korvo-to-anki/README.md

 minutes.
 When reached app fall asleep for 5 minutes and then retry to get word definition of last word and run further as normal until requests limit is reached again.
 With all limitations export of 3080 words with sleep timeout was done in about _**30 minutes**_

+Dictionary api works only with english source language.
+Any other languages won't work same as auto.

 ### Example